Sagaing Region: Education

 Sagaing Region has three national "professional" universities in the Monywa University of Economics, Sagaing University of Education and the Sagaing Institute of Education.
 Monywa University is the main liberal arts university in the region.
-Sagaing Institute of Education also known Sagaing University of Education is the one of two senior universities of education in Myanmar.
+Sagaing Institute of Education also known Sagaing University of Education is one of two senior universities of education in Myanmar.

 Healthcare

 The general state of healthcare in Myanmar is poor.
 The military government spends anywhere from 0.5% to 3% of the country's GDP on health care, consistently ranking among the lowest in the world.
 Although healthcare is nominally free, in reality, patients have to pay for medicine and treatment, even in public clinics and hospitals.
 Public hospitals lack many of the basic facilities and equipment.
 Moreover, the healthcare infrastructure outside of Yangon and Mandalay is extremely poor.
 In 2003, Sagaing Region had less than a quarter of the number of hospital beds counted in Yangon Region, with a similar size of population.